 By Tim Lincoln Managing Director and Chief Investment Officer

-On a positive note, the Fund delivered a healthy distribution yield of 7.03% for the period (inclusive of franking credits accrued).
-The Fund team anticipate another strong income-producing period for the year ahead.
+The Fund delivered a healthy distribution annual yield of 7.12% as at 31/03/25 (inclusive of franking credits accrued) and we anticipate another strong income-producing period for the year ahead.

 All Lincoln Indicators Managed Funds are carefully structured to offer investors peace of mind regarding the security of their investments.
 While the value of investments can fluctuate, we focus on investing in financially stable companies with a low risk of failure.
 Additionally, we ensure that all client investments are held in a segregated trust with our trusted custodian, J.P.
 Morgan Chase Bank.
 As a further safeguard, we are regulated by the Australian Securities and Investments Commission (ASIC), and we adhere to stringent regulatory requirements that clearly define our operations and limitations